SidneyNemzer/elm-text-editor/README.md

 - [x] selection
 - [x] rendering to the DOM
 - [x] UI interaction (mouse and keyboard)
+- [x] undo history
 - [ ] scroll position
 - [ ] auto-complete dialog
 - [ ] open decorations (in other words, decorations exist in the buffer but each editor tracks open decorations)
 - [ ] line wrap

-This project is missing many of the features of Ace and CodeMirror, but Ace and CodeMirror have had quite a head start about 7 years.
+I hope that one day this project will be comparable to Ace and CodeMirror, but Ace and CodeMirror have had quite a head start (about 7 years!).

 ## Previous work and Inspiration